Turkey has occupied the northern part of Cyprus since July 1974.

 Views of parties to the conflict and international community

-Turkey recognizes the TRNC as ‘an independent State established by the Turkish-Cypriot community in the exercise of its right to self-determination and possessing exclusive control and authority over the territory north of the United Nations buffer-zone.’
+Turkey recognizes the Turkish Republic of Northern Cyprus (TRNC) as ‘an independent State established by the Turkish-Cypriot community in the exercise of its right to self-determination and possessing exclusive control and authority over the territory north of the United Nations buffer-zone.’
 ECtHR, Cyprus v Turkey, Grand Chamber Judgment, App no 25781/94, 10 May 2001, §69 and §15.
 Cyprus considers that Turkey unlawfully occupies the part of Cyprus known as the TRNC.
 See for example ECtHR, Cyprus v Turkey, Grand Chamber Judgment, App no 25781/94, 10 May 2001, §70.

 Following the proclamation of the TRNC in 1983, the Security Council held the TRNC’s declaration of independence to be invalid and called upon all states not to recognize it.
 See UNSC Res 541 (1983), 18 November 1983.
 The Parliamentary Assembly of the Council of Europe described the northern part of Cyprus as ‘occupied by Turkey since 1974’.
 Parliamentary Assembly, Resolution 1628 (2008), 2008.